Pakistan and weapons of mass destruction: From China

 In 1986, it was reported that both countries have signed a mutual treaty of peaceful use of civil nuclear technology agreement in which China would supply Pakistan a civil-purpose nuclear power plant.
 A grand ceremony was held in Beijing where Pakistan's then-Foreign Minister Yakub Khan signed on behalf of Pakistan in the presence of Munir Khan and Chinese Prime Minister.
 Therefore, in 1989, Pakistan reached agreement with China for the supply of the 300-MW commercial CHASHNUPP-1 nuclear reactor.

 In February 1990, President François Mitterrand of France visited Pakistan and announced that France had agreed to supply a 900 MWe commercial nuclear power plant to Pakistan.
 However, after the Prime Minister Benazir Bhutto was dismissed in August 1990, the French nuclear power plant deal went into cold storage and the agreement could not be implemented due to financial constraints and the Pakistani government's apathy.
 Also in February 1990, Soviet Ambassador to Pakistan, V.P.
 Yakunin, said that the Soviet regime was considering a request from Pakistan for the supply of a nuclear power plant.
 The Soviet and French civilian nuclear power plant was on its way during the 1990s.
 However, Bob Oakley, the US Ambassador to Pakistan, expressed US displeasure at the recent agreement made between France and Pakistan for the sale of a nuclear power plant.
 After the US concerns the civilian-nuclear technology agreements were cancelled by France and Soviet Union.

 Declassified documents from 1982, released in 2012 under the US Freedom of Information Act, said that US intelligence detected that Pakistan was seeking suspicious procurements from Belgium, Finland, Japan, Sweden and Turkey.

 According to more recent reports, it has been alleged that North Korea had been secretly supplying Pakistan with ballistic missile technology in exchange for nuclear weapons technology.

 Some reports also reveal continued supply of dual-use items from China to Pakistan in recent times.
 In February 2020, India caught the transshipment of an industrial autoclave from Jiangyin Port, China to Karachi.
 The shipment was stopped at Kandla Port in India on February 3, 2020.
 The autoclave on the ship was identified as an industrial dryer, a dual-use technology with relevance in the production of rocket motors for ballistic missiles.
-On January 23, 2024, India intercepted a Malta flagged ship, CMA CGM-Attila, at Mumbai’s Nhava Sheva Port, for carrying a “dual-use consignment” identified as a computer numerical control (CNC) machine, produced by an Italian company, from China to Pakistan.
+On January 23, 2024, India intercepted a Malta-flagged ship, CMA CGM-Attila, at Mumbai's Nhava Sheva Port, for carrying a “dual-use consignment” identified as a computer numerical control (CNC) machine, produced by an Italian company, from China to Pakistan.
 The shipment was being sent to “Pakistan Wings Pvt.
-Ltd.” in Sialkot and part of the consignment was for “Cosmos Engineering,” a Pakistani defense supplier.
+Ltd.” in Sialkot and part of the consignment was for “Cosmos Engineering,” a Pakistani defence supplier.